mvccore/ext-form/README.md

 	- url (to check if string is url or not)
 	- tel (only to clean not allowed chars in phone number)
 	- ZIP code (to check international ZIP code form)
-- extended numeric fields:
+- extended numeric fields in [`mvccore/ext-form-field-numeric`](https://github.com/mvccore/ext-form-field-numeric):
 	- number (integer or float, min., max. and step)
 	- range (min., max. and step)
-- extended selection fields:
+- extended selection fields in [`mvccore/ext-form-field-selection`](https://github.com/mvccore/ext-form-field-selection):
 	- checkbox - checked
 	- value in options (check if submitted value exists in options or not, for selects, country selects, checkbox group and radios)
 	- min./max. options selected
 	- hexadecimal non-transparent color
-- extended date fields:
+- extended date fields in [`mvccore/ext-form-field-date`](https://github.com/mvccore/ext-form-field-date):
 	- date - if date has correct format and check min. max. and step
 	- datetime, time, week and month validators are extended from date validator
-- extended file field
+- extended file field in [`mvccore/ext-form-field-file`](https://github.com/mvccore/ext-form-field-file)
 	- files validator to check everything possible in uploaded file(s) (by magic bytes and more)
-- extended special validators
+- extended special validators in [`mvccore/ext-form-validator-special`](https://github.com/mvccore/ext-form-validator-special)
 	- EU company ID/VAT ID
 	- credit card (only checking number checksum)
 	- iban bank account number (only checking number checksum)